leifriksheim/leifriksheim.com/public/iaac-projects/ratpark.md

   - Designsystem
 ---

 I was living at Ratpark for 5 months making open source software for cooperatives.
-In this time I also gained experience working in the garden, building a tree house, doors and decorations for the compost toilets and much much more.
+In this time I also gained experience working in the garden, building a tree house, doors and decorations for the compost toilets.
+I also made an organizational tool to keep track of the tools inventory, garden planning, and other project management tools.